21-year-old Woman Fatally Shot in Camden, NJ - NewsBreak

 21-year-old Woman Fatally Shot in Camden, NJ

 Authorities in Camden County say a 21-year-old woman was fatally shot in Camden over the weekend.
-Camden County Prosecutor Grace MacAulay's office says around 11:45 PM...sojo1049.com
+Camden County Prosecutor Grace MacAulay's office says around 11:45 PM...wfpg.com

 Authorities in Camden County say a 21-year-old woman was fatally shot in Camden over the weekend.
-Camden County Prosecutor Grace MacAulay's office says around 11:45 PM...sojo1049.com
+Camden County Prosecutor Grace MacAulay's office says around 11:45 PM...wfpg.com

 Comments / 0